Recipes, Tutorials, and Products for Moms

 Fall is my husband’s favorite time of year – the crisp morning, the changing leaves, the cooler weather, and especially the football.

-I was pleased with the results.
+He was pleased with the results.
 Wait.
 No, not pleased.
 That’s too light of a word.
-I loved the results!
-In fact, I loved my copycat version better than the original!
+He loved the results!
+In fact, he loved my copycat version better than the original!

 As much as my husband loves these wings, eating them comes at a price.
 The heat in them sometimes becomes a little much and it leaves him with a bout of heartburn.
 He’s one of the lucky ones.
 Many others suffer with chronic heartburn.